 - 1 medium shallot, minced

-- 6 ounces loosely packed spinach leaves (about 16 cups)
+- 6 ounces loosely packed baby spinach or arugula (about 12 cups) (see note below)

 - 8 ounces strawberries, stemmed and quartered (about 1 1/2 cups)